MAML is a Noisy Contrastive Learner in Classification: Experimental Results

-In Section~\ref{sec:Derivation}, we show that the encoder is updated so that the query features are pushed towards the direction derived from the support features of the same class and pulled away from the direction built upon the support features of different classes.
+In Section~\ref{sec:Derivation}, we show that the encoder is updated so that the query features are pushed towards the support features of the same class and pulled away from those of different classes.
 Here we verify this supervised contrastiveness experimentally.
 Consider a relatively overfitting scenario where there are five classes of images and for each class there are 20 support images and 20 query images.
-We fix the support and query set (i.e. data is not resampled every iteration) to verify the concept that the support features work as positive and negative samples.
-Channel shuffling is performed to avoid the undesirable channel memorization effect.
-We train the model using FOMAML and examine how well the encoder can discriminate the data of different classes in the feature space by measuring the averaged pair-wise cosine similarities between the features of each class.
-Note that we treat the support set and the query set of the same class independently in such analysis.
+We fix the support and query set (i.e. the data is not resampled every iteration) to verify the concept that the support features work as positive and negative samples.
+Channel shuffling is used to avoid the undesirable channel memorization effect~\citep{jamal2019task, rajendran2020meta}.
+We train the model using FOMAML and examine how well the encoder can separate the data of different classes in the feature space by measuring the averaged cosine similarities between the features of each class.
 The results are averaged over 10 random seeds.

-As shown in the top row of Figure~\ref{fig:Contrastiveness}, the model trained with the MAML algorithm indeed learns to discriminate the features of different classes.
-Moreover, the contrast between the diagonal and the off-diagonal entries of the heatmap increases as we remove the initialization interference (by zero-initializing the linear layer, shown in the middle row) and remove the cross-task interference (by applying the zeroing trick every outer loop, shown in the bottom row), where such property is consistent with our analysis that the MAML algorithm implicitly contains the interference term which can impede the encoder from learning a good feature representation.
-With removing the interference by zero initialization or the zeroing trick, MAML better manifests its supervised contrastiveness.
+As shown in the top row of Figure~\ref{fig:Contrastiveness}, the model trained with MAML learns to separate the features of different classes.
+Moreover, the contrast between the diagonal and the off-diagonal entries of the heatmap increases as we remove the initialization interference (by zero-initializing $\mathbf{w}^0$, shown in the middle row) and remove the cross-task interference (by applying the zeroing trick, shown in the bottom row).
+The result agrees with our analysis that MAML implicitly contains the interference term which can impede the encoder from learning a good feature representation.
+For experiments on semantically similar classes of images, the result is shown in Section~\ref{sec:contrastive_similar}.